A successful transition requires planning, so having a business exit strategy means an exit can proceed with certainty.

-What is an exit strategy?
+What is an exit strategy in business?

-An exit strategy is a plan executed by an investor or business owner.
+A business exit strategy is a plan executed by an investor or business owner.
 The goal may be to liquidate assets or a financial position once certain criteria are met, exit a non-performing investment or business, or move on once the company has met its profit objective.
 Business owners may retire or there may be other reasons, legal or personal, for leaving.

 Successful startups may go through an initial public offering (IPO), acquisition or buyout.
 Established businesses may plan for family succession, selling to a partner or investor, or mergers and acquisitions.
 Failing companies may undergo liquidation or bankruptcy.

-There are eight common exit strategies – suitable for entrepreneurs, startups, and established businesses – but ultimately the one you choose will depend on your financial, personal and business goals.
-A business exit strategy can help to optimize profit or minimize losses, and each strategy has pros and cons.
+There are eight common exit strategies that are suitable for entrepreneurs, startups, and established business owners.
+Ultimately the best one will depend on your financial, personal and business goals.

 1. M&A deals